boukestam/boukestam.github.io/content/posts/Node Discovery Protocol.md

 packet-data = [target, expiration, ...]
 ```

 In the documentation it says that the target is supposed to be the 65-byte secp256k1 public key.
-But after getting no response and debugging for an hour, I finally found out it's actually supposed to be the 64-byte ID (the public key without 0x04).
+But after getting no response and debugging for an hour, I finally found out it's supposed to be the 64-byte ID (the public key without 0x04).
 So this is the final version:

 ```typescript
 await send(